KaiJun1314/Deepdream-AI/README.md

 python3 app.py
 ```

+### Marketplace
+1. Download and Install XAMPP (https://www.apachefriends.org/download.html)
+2. Create a Database for Your New Site
+3. Download and Install WordPress in XAMPP (https://wordpress.org/download/)
+4. Generate API keys in the WordPress admin interface by following this guide (http://woocommerce.github.io/woocommerce-rest-api-docs/#authentication)
+5. Update your API keys in `woocommerce_rest_api.py`

 ## Reference
 - Gatys, L. A., Ecker, A. S., & Bethge, M. (2015).
 A neural algorithm of artistic style. arXiv preprint arXiv:1508.06576.
+- How to install WordPress using XAMPP?
+Retrieved from https://elementor.com/academy/install-wordpress-xampp/